Media consumption: Effects of media consumption

 There are a number of positive effects of media consumption.
 Television can have positive effects on children as they are growing up.
 Shows like Sesame Street teach valuable lessons to children in developmental stages, such as math, the alphabet, kindness, racial equality, and cooperation.
 Dora the Explorer introduces foreign language to children of all backgrounds in a fun, cooperative environment.

 Mass media has a huge grasp on today's adolescents.
 Many young people use different types of social media daily.
-Mass media can be used to socialize adolescents from around the world and can help to give them a fundamental understanding of social norms.
+Mass media and digital platforms can also ease communication and social connection.
+Social media specifically allows people to interact with others across the world and learn an understanding of social norms and cultural differences.

 Media relating to advertising can also have a positive effect.
 Some alcohol manufacturers are known to spend at least ten percent of their budget on warnings about the dangers of drinking and driving.
-Also, studies show that milk consumption (though controversial) shot up in children fifteen years of age and younger due to print and broadcast advertisements.

 Many video games can also have positive effects.
 Games like Wii Tennis and Wii Fit improve hand-eye coordination as well as general mental and physical health.

-Video games, including shooting games, may positively impact a child's learning, as well as physical and mental health and social skills.
-Even games rated for mature audiences have been found to be beneficial to the development of children according to a study that was published by the American Psychological Association (APA).
-The study showed that there is a need to look at the positive effects as well as the negative ones.
-When a child plays video games, they naturally develop problem-solving skills.
-Strategic video games, such as role-playing games, release statistics that the more intense game play improved in problem solving skills and there is a significant rise in school grades as well, according to a study that was taken over a several year span but was published in 2013.
-The study also showcased that the creativity of children was also enhanced by playing all genres of video games, including mature rated games.
-Research revealed that video games benefit children significantly more than other sources of technology.